Current Version | Data | Translations| Supplemental Material

 The Reference Spreadsheet for the 2017 NICE Framework data also provides a mapping to the employment codes as required by the Federal Cybersecurity Workforce Assessment Act.

-Draft NIST Interagency or Internal Report (NISTIR) 8355, NICE Framework Competencies: Assessing Learners for Cybersecurity Work, provides more detail on what NICE Framework Competencies are, including their evolution and development and example uses from various stakeholder perspectives.
-It is accompanied by a draft spreadsheet listing of 54 proposed Competencies and their descriptions.
+NIST Interagency or Internal Report (NISTIR) 8355, NICE Framework Competency Areas: Preparing a Job-Ready Cybersecurity Workforce (June 2023), provides detail on NICE Framework Competency Areas, including their evolution, development, and example uses from various stakeholder perspectives.
+It is accompanied by a draft list of 15 proposed Competency Areas and their descriptions.

 - JSON File (JSON)